kaistAI/Semiparametric_Token-Sequence_Co-Supervision/README.md

 # Semiparametric Token Sequence Cosupervision

-This is the official codebase of [Semiparametric Token Sequence Cosupervision](https://arxiv.org/abs/2403.09024).
+[ACL 2024] This is the official codebase of [Semiparametric Token Sequence Cosupervision](https://arxiv.org/abs/2403.09024).
 The repository provides the train and inference code of our main experiment, which is as follows:

 1. Train/inference NTP+NSP(Ours)
 2. Train/inference NTP(baseline)